 And in this current society, we aren’t really experienced in any way.
 Being level 80 in World of Warcraft doesn’t count.
 Real-life struggles are way different.

 This is also why there are so many loser kids out there.
 Back in the days, you had to fight your way up in the social order.
 Boys are just like that.
-They fight each other, they throw hands at each other, it’s what makes you realize some mistakes, or that you’re stronger than you think you are, etc.
+It’s part of their dark masculinity.
+They fight each other, they throw hands at each other.
+It’s what makes you realize mistakes, or that you’re stronger than you think you are, as well as the opposite.
+Overestimating your skills and learning it the hard way.

 As a young boy, I always avoided any fight.
 I would run away or say whatever they wanted to hear, to not get hit.
 Thinking back, it would’ve been way better to come home with a bloody nose occasionally.